 Developing right view is a gradual process that requires study, reflection, and direct experience.
 It involves examining our beliefs and assumptions about reality, questioning our perceptions and biases, and developing a clear and accurate understanding of the way things are.
 Through developing right view, we can cultivate wisdom, insight, and clarity of mind, which can help us navigate life’s challenges and ultimately attain freedom from suffering.

-The role of Right View in the Eightfold Path
+The Role of Right View in the Eightfold Path

 The Eightfold Path, delineated by the Buddha as the path leading to the cessation of suffering, comprises eight interconnected elements: Right View, Right Intention, Right Speech, Right Action, Right Livelihood, Right Effort, Right Mindfulness and Right Concentration.
 These elements, divided into three categories – Wisdom (prajna), Ethical Conduct (sila), and Mental Discipline (samadhi) – create a comprehensive framework for personal and spiritual development.